 - Required security deposits on utilities

-- Difficulties purchasing a car
+- Difficulties in purchasing a car

 This is just a part of the list.
 Essentially, the lower your credit score gets, the harder it is to get it back up.
-Many predatory lending companies (ie: Title Loans, Payday Loans, etc.) prey on those with low credit scores, because they know they can charge them much higher interest rates.
+Many predatory lending companies (ie: Title Loans, Payday Loans, etc.) prey on those with low credit scores because they know they can charge them much higher interest rates.
 You’ll want to be on guard against no credit check loans and other installment loans with short repayment periods.